This factsheet is for people who owe an amount of money to someone as a result of a judgment made against them by the Magistrates’ Court.

 After entering your home or business, the sheriff will identify the items to be taken.
 He or she cannot just take anything that will pay off the debt.
 You are allowed to keep the goods in your house that you need to live in basic comfort.
 These goods include (but are not limited to):

-- a motor vehicle or motorcycle, which is used primarily as a means of transport, to the value of $7,700*
+a motor vehicle or motorcycle, which is used primarily as a means of transport, to the value of $7,900 (note that this amount refers to the equity in the vehicle, being the value of the car less amounts owing under finance)*

 Despite the specific exemption for certain household goods, antique items may still be seized by the sheriff.
 If you have any queries about what goods can and cannot be seized, contact a financial counsellor.